Euro-to-Dollar Week Ahead Forecast: Tariff Uncertainty Proves Constructive

 Last week's dip below 1.18 meant the market was starting to put more weight on economics and interest rate policy, but Friday's ruling served as a reminder there's a lot more to the dollar's valuation than fundamentals.

-The outcome is a euro-dollar that looks to be reasserting itself above the important 1.18 level, and there's a chance that the recent pullback marks a new 'higher low' in the trend higher.
+Euro-dollar that looks to be reasserting itself above the important 1.18 level again, and there's a chance that the recent pullback marked a new 'higher low' in the trend higher.

 If so, then it won't be too long before the pair establishes itself above 1.20.